December 12, 2021

 Sailors maintain the SeaRAM aboard USS Porter

 Confusingly, the other major descendant of Phalanx is also known as SeaRAM, although, as the name suggests, it is used at sea.
 SeaRAM is a combination of the CIWS radar and control system with the RIM-116 Rolling Airframe Missile (RAM) to destroy targets at longer range than the normal Phalanx can.
 Normally, RAM is fired from a 21-round box launcher integrated with the ship's combat system, but SeaRAM removes this requirement, allowing autonomous self-defense with its 11-round box launcher.
-It was first used aboard the Independence class LCS, and has also been fitted to several destroyers to provide backup self-defense capability while in missile-defense mode.
+It was first used aboard the Independence class LCS, and has also been fitted to several destroyers to provide backup self-defense capability while their radars are in ballistic missile defense mode.

 Stark burns after the missile hit

 So how as Phalanx held up in combat?
-Astonishingly for such a widely-deployed system, there are only a handful of cases in which ships equipped with Phalanx have been the subject of missile fire, and none that have actually seen the system tested.
+Astonishingly for such a widely-deployed system, there are only a handful of cases in which ships equipped with Phalanx have been the subject of missile fire, and it wasn't until 2024 that the system actually shot down a hostile missile.
 The first case was the frigate Stark, on patrol in the Persian Gulf in 1987 when she was attacked by an Iraqi business jet modified to fire Exocet missiles.
 Her Phalanx was in standby mode because of the risk of it accidentally attacking something it shouldn't have, and thus did nothing to shoot down either of the Exocets.
 Both missiles hit, killing a total of 37 sailors, although Stark’s crew was able to control the fires and save the ship.
 The next test came a few years later and not very far away.
 Iraq fired two Silkworms at Missouri in February 1991, and while neither of them came close enough to trigger the battleship's CIWS, later analysis showed that Missouri’s Phalanx was tracking and would have engaged had it been a threat.
 A few hours later,6 tragedy struck, when chaff that she fired in response to another missile warning triggered the Phalanx on the nearby frigate Jarrett.
 Four rounds struck Missouri, slightly injuring one man.
 Lastly, destroyers Mason and Nitze were both subject to missile attack off the coast of Yemen in 2016, although none of the missiles got close enough to trigger their Phalanxes.
+Finally, in February 2024, destroyer Gravely used her CIWS to down an incoming cruise missile in the Red Sea off Yemen, although the only available detail is that it was "within a mile".

 A Phalanx aboard Japanese destroyer Fuyuzuki